-Attainment and progress in all 7 ULT schools shows some strengths with areas at or above national figures in key areas as measured in Department for Education performance tables.
+Attainment and progress in all ULT schools shows some strengths with areas at or above national figures in key areas as measured in Department for Education performance tables.

-As a Trust, EYFS teacher assessment data exceeds the national comparator for 2019.
-At Key Stage 1, attainment exceeds the 2019 national figures for phonics, reading, writing and mathematics at expected standard and greater depth.
+As a Trust, EYFS teacher assessment data exceeds the national comparator for 2022 for good level of development.
+National averages for Reading, Writing and Maths are expected November 2022 but Trust averages currently do exceed 2019.
+At Key Stage 1, Trust attainment matched the 2022 national figure for phonics, and exceed reading, writing and mathematics at expected standard and greater depth, except for writing at greater depth.